 The Resolving star and planet formation with ALMA (REALM) project was initiated in 2015.
 Initially, we observed carbon monoxide (CO) in the young TMC1A protostellar system at the highest possible spatial resolution with ALMA.
 The obtained images showed CO and dust on spatial scales of only 6 au and revealed the presence of a disk wind.
 The REALM project is now being continued with the support from the Swedish research council and in 2017, we continued the long baseline observations with ALMA.
-The primary objectives of the research project are:

 A European team of astronomers has discovered that dust particles around a star already coagulate before the star is fully grown.
 Dust particle growth is the first step in the formation of planets.
 The researchers from the Netherlands, Sweden and Denmark publish their findings in Nature Astronomy.